Esa página está disponible también en español.

 Finca Tierra Organic Permaculture Farm & Eco-Lodge

 Live with nature in the rainforest while dining on meals of fresh organic foods served to you from their permaculture farm kitchen.
 Finca Tierra is a special place for travelers who want to explore sustainable living, reconnect with nature and eat off the land while on vacation.
 Located near Playa Cocles, Finca Tierra is 100% solar powered, totally off the grid, and harvests both rainwater and natural spring water.
 Our organic gardens and food forest supply almost all of the ingredients used in our farm kitchen.
-Volunteers are asked to pay a stipend to help cover the expenses of running the volunteer program but that includes accomodations and meals.
+Volunteers are asked to pay a stipend to help cover the expenses of running the volunteer program but that includes accommodations and meals.

 If you'd like to help out, you can contact Finca Tierra via their website.